 The two practical examinations (one in term 2 and one in term 3) are formal four-course dinners catered for in the training kitchen and restaurant or function room of the school.
-These functions should be prepared for and served to paying guests, as the restaurant should be self-sustaining.
+These functions must be prepared for and served to paying guests, as the restaurant should be self-sustaining.

 - Set dates for these examinations at the beginning of the academic year, to appear on the school year plan.
-They should be planned to prevent clashes with other school activities.
-Learners should be informed of these dates at the beginning of the year.
-These dates should be communicated to the relevant subject advisor. - The number of learners for a restaurant function will be determined by the following: - The number of Hospitality Studies teachers available for the function - Assessment has to be done in the kitchen as well as in the restaurant - The size of the training kitchen and restaurant of the school - The number of learners per class - Assessment must be done in the kitchen as well as in the restaurant.
+Plan to prevent clashes with other school activities.
+Inform learners of these dates at the beginning of the year.
+Communicate the dates to the relevant subject advisor. - The number of learners for a restaurant function will be determined by the following: - The number of Hospitality Studies teachers available for the function - The size of the training kitchen and restaurant of the school - The number of learners per class - Assessment must be done in the kitchen as well as in the restaurant.
 Every learner should be assessed as a chef in one function, and as a waiter in the other function.
-However, the teacher may decide that the effective operation of the restaurant also requires the positions of Chef de Cuisine/sous chef, kitchen manager (responsible for storeroom procedures, etc.), Maître d' Hôtel and beverage manager.
-The teacher can include these additional posts in the PAT and set assessment tools for these positions, according to the house rules of the school's restaurant. - The preparation and presentation of the functions should take place outside the 4 hours per week allocated to the subject Hospitality Studies.
-Approximately 6-7 hours are needed for each function.
+However, the teacher may decide that the effective operation of the restaurant also requires the positions of Chef de Cuisine/sous chef, kitchen manager (responsible for storeroom procedures, etc.), Maître d'Hôtel and beverage manager.
+The teacher can include these additional positions in the PAT and set assessment tools for these positions, according to the house rules of the school's restaurant. - The preparation and presentation of the functions should take place outside the 4 hours per week allocated to the subject Hospitality Studies.
+Approximately 6-7 hours are needed for each function. - During the washing of dishes, engage learners from other classes to assist.
+(This is a very strong recommendation as both the teachers and learners are exhausted after the long task.)